shubhamishere/StarPlat/readme.md

 nvcc, for executing CUDA code
 ///, for MPI code

-# 3. Build StarPlat and generated code
+# 3. Build StarPlat and generate code
 make, gcc14, flex, bison for compiling (building) StarPlat itself and other dependencies are needed according to the backend code the user wants to execute

 ## 3.1 System requirements